Overview of machine learning with Amazon SageMaker - Amazon SageMaker

 Overview of machine learning with Amazon SageMaker

-This section describes a typical machine learning (ML) workflow and summarizes how to accomplish those tasks with Amazon SageMaker.
+This section describes a typical machine learning (ML) workflow and describes how to accomplish those tasks with Amazon SageMaker.

-The diagram illustrates how to perform the following activities in most typical scenarios:
+The diagram shows how to perform the following tasks in most typical scenarios:

 1. Generate example data – To train a model, you need example data.
-The type of data that you need depends on the business problem that you want the model to solve (the inferences that you want the model to generate).
-For example, suppose that you want to create a model to predict a number from an input image of a handwritten digit.
-To train such a model, you need example images of handwritten numbers.
+The type of data that you need depends on the business problem that you want the model to solve.
+This relates to the inferences that you want the model to generate.
+For example, if you want to create a model that predicts a number from an input image of a handwritten digit.
+To train this model, you need example images of handwritten numbers.

 Data scientists often devote time exploring and preprocessing example data before using it for model training.
 To preprocess data, you typically do the following: